lwilletts/fwm/README.md

 ###### wmenu

 dmenu selection menu for visible windows.
+Functions either as a bar or floating window.